40843245/PhoneDevelopment/Android/with Java/layouts/widgets/merge widget/How to merge widgets?.md

 1. It is <b>impossible</b> to merge lots of widgets in 1 layout.

 If one try to do so with setView method , then the latest widget will override the previous widgets.
+(See Example 2.)

 ## Example
-### Example 1
+### Example 1 (Example with Epected results)
 #### Java code and XML file
 Shown in the project which is in zip file.